jorgelustosa/location/README.md

 Info
 ----
+Sometime your transactional logistics or geo applications need consume coordinates, geocodes, address, countries or all other kind of geo information to use in workloads or business intelligence panels without of necessity an external api  with flexible methods to retrieve full dataset of information or internal codifications from your own domain.
+Furthermore, many high availability projects need to have important services or api's inside your own infrastructure to minimize risk of unavailable service.
-The main purpose of this api are provides information about localization to use in futures geocoding capabilities of any software.
+The main purpose is, create a reliable and flexible api to provides localization information to use in futures geocoding capabilities of any software.
 Some operations from this API can be attached directly to DataAnalytics tools like Microsoft PowerBI and Tableau or Google DataStudio.